 Predictive analytics is probably the hottest thing in marketing analytics right now.
 Predictive analytics go beyond describing consumer behavior to predicting how consumers will behave in the future based on data.
+However, using analytics and the resulting insights to make better decisions is the reason you need data in the first place.

 If you’ve never heard of it, don’t feel bad–marketing lags behind many other business disciplines in using data to drive decision-making.
 In fact, marketing still struggles with descriptive statistics, which merely describe behaviors, such as visits, ad responses, etc.

 Marketers shouldn’t feel bad about their reliance on squishy analytics, such as increased awareness.
 In the past, marketers just didn’t have access to data, which was locked in the minds and hearts of consumers.
-Gaining access to this data was very expensive and time-consuming, forcing marketing managers to use less accurate and nuanced data such as customer demographics and point of sale data, according to this infographic by Absolutdata and alteryx.
+Gaining access to this data was very expensive and time-consuming, forcing marketing managers to use less accurate and nuanced data such as customer demographics and point of sale data, according to this infographic by Absolutdata and Alteryx (see infographic below).
 But, with digital marketing, marketing managers now have access to a plethora of valuable data and many

 But, with digital marketing, marketing managers now have access to a plethora of valuable data and many struggle with how to use it although that access might be restricted to data analysts and they may lack the skills necessary to draw insights from the data.